Stay Informed, Get Involved

-This is, in part, because the city budget relies heavily on sales and use taxes, and in times of inflation and decrease spending, less money comes in.
+This is, in part, because the city budget relies heavily on sales and use taxes, and in times of inflation and decreased spending, less money comes in.
 But our issue goes beyond this.
 Here’s a snapshot of some of our current conditions:

 - While Boulder taxpayers have been generous, they typically approve taxes for specific purposes.
 As a result, 68% of the city’s revenues are dedicated, reducing flexibility to address rising costs and emerging needs.

-- There is a significant number of underfunded core city services in areas our community counts on, like parks and recreation, transportation maintenance, public safety, facilities operations, and more.
+- There is a significant number of underfunded core city services in areas our community counts on, like parks and recreation, transportation maintenance, public safety, facilities operations and more.

 - Recent practices have focused on short-term decisions without a strategy for expiring taxes and other potential sources of revenue.